quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 This event is emitted when a stream becomes blocked or unblocked by header decoding requests or QPACK instructions.

-Note: This event is of "Core" importance, as it might have a large impact on HTTP/3's observed performance.
+This event is of "Core" importance, as it might have a large impact on HTTP/3's observed performance.

 Definition: